filyp/whisper-simple-dictation/README.md

 # TODO

 - [ ] test if prompting works ok locally
+- [ ] grabbing context everywhere except some list of windows?
+---
 - [ ] incremenal transcription? but no moving window, just larger and larger windows. but that makes sense only with local, and even then it may be so slow that the lag is confusing. it also complicates a lot of things
 - [x] pass languages to bash
 - [x] get context